 - Red Baron: Called the "Sister Complex Kingpin of Steel" during the P1 Grand Prix.
 He... doesn't like it, and is puzzled as to how anyone outside his home universe could know it.

-- Shock and Awe: Specializes in Zio and Electric spells thanks to Izanagi.
+- Shock and Awe: Specializes in Zio and other such Electric spells thanks to Izanagi.

 - Shoto Clone: He has Zio as a fairly straight Hadoken variant, Big Gamble serves as his Shoryuken just being done with a katana rather than a fist, and while Raging Lion has become his jumping Clash and thus no longer a special, he still has Swift Strike acting as his analog for a Hurricane Kick, being a low expansion type move.